sparkflows/sparkflows-docs/docs/databricks/databricks-execute-workflow-json.rst

-Executing workflow without Fire Insights
+Executing Workflow without Fire Insights
 ==================

 The workflows created in Fire Insights can be executed on Databricks without having Fire Insights installation available.